uniment/Objects.jl/README.md

 Composing objects on an ad-hoc basis, instead of architecting classes and hierarchies up-front, can be a very efficient workflow: especially when experimenting on a new project, or when sculpting and customizing complex objects.

 It's also just fun.
 Nobody likes `ERROR: invalid redefinition of constant MyStruct`. (ikik revise.jl)

-## Object Storage Types

-Three subtypes of object are provided by storage technique: `Dynamic`, `Static`, and `Mutable`.
-Their external behaviors are identical, except for property-setting flexibility and performance.

-- Dynamic: maximum flexibility—properties can be added or changed at any time, arbitrarily.
-- Static: maximum performance—after construction, properties cannot be changed.
-- Mutable: happy medium—properties can be changed at any time, but their types cannot change and new ones cannot be added.

-If left unspecified, the default is `Mutable`.

 ## Interface